Light The Way

 My journey in the deathcare field began as a resident aide in a memory care unit.
 I cherish the memory of my first encounter in a room filled with hospice staff and a family embracing each other while singing songs over their 101-year-old loved one – it was a touching and transformative moment.

 Following that experience, my dedication to end-of-life care grew, leading me to expand my knowledge to better serve in my role as a resident aide.
-Since then, I have worked as a hospice CNA, accompanied the dying with my dog and volunteering.
+Since then, I have worked as a hospice CNA, accompanied the dying with my dog and trained as a death doula.

 My